Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

                         "type": "Bytes"
                     },
                     {
-                        // Token the claimer should provide to get access to `ciphered_data`.
+                        // The token the claimer should provide to get access to `ciphered_data`.
-                        // This token is split in shares, hence it acts as a proof the claimer
+                        // This token is split into shares, hence it acts as a proof the claimer
                         // asking for the `ciphered_data` had it identity confirmed by the recipients.
                         "name": "reveal_token",
                         "type": "Bytes"
                     },
                     {
-                        // Configuration is provide as a `ShamirRecoveryBriefCertificate`, it
+                        // The Shamir recovery setup provided as a `ShamirRecoveryBriefCertificate`.
-                        // contains the threshold for the quorum and for who each share is for
+                        // It contains the threshold for the quorum and the shares recipients.
-                        // This field has a certain level of duplication with the shares one,
+                        // This field has a certain level of duplication with the "shares" below,
-                        // this is because they are used for different thing (we provide the
+                        // but they are used for different things (we provide the encrypted share
-                        // encrypted share data only when needed) "name": "brief",
+                        // data only when needed)
+                        "name": "brief",
                         "type": "Bytes"
                     },
                     {
+                        // The shares provided as a `ShamirRecoveryShareCertificate` since
-                        // Each share is aimed at a given recipient, hence the shares
+                        // each share is aimed at a specific recipient.
-                        // are provided as a `ShamirRecoveryShareCertificate`
                         "name": "shares",
                         "type": "Vec<Bytes>",
                     }